MicrosoftDocs/terminal/TerminalDocs/command-palette.md

 ---
 title: Windows Terminal Command Palette
-description: Learn how to use the command palette in the Windows Terminal.
+description: Learn how to use the command palette in Windows Terminal.
 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 02/25/2021